GlPortal/ads/developer.md

 # [hobby] Open Source sci-fi fps puzzle-platformer looking for C++ developer

 GlPortal is a free and open source first person 3D puzzle-platformer written in C++ using modern OpenGL and SDL2.
+It is mainly a teleportation based puzzle game and platformer.
+But we have already integrated a physics engine and are planning for some physics based puzzles.

 - Tasks from beginner to expert level
 - Focus on 2D, 3D, gameplay, sound, physics or logic